ml-struct-bio/cryodrgn/README.md

 * `--zdim`, the dimension of the latent variable
 * `-o`, a clean output directory for saving results

-Additional parameters which are typically set include:
+Additional parameters that may be adjusted include:

 * `-n`, Number of epochs to train
-* `--uninvert-data`, Use if particles are dark on light (negative stain format)
+* `--uninvert-data`, Used if particles are dark on light (negative stain format)
 * Architecture parameters with `--enc-layers`, `--enc-dim`, `--dec-layers`, `--dec-dim`
 * `--multigpu` to enable parallelized training across multiple GPUs
+* `-b`, Minibatch size (affects training speed/dynamics)

 ### Recommended usage:

-1) It is highly recommended to first train on lower resolution images (e.g. D=128) to sanity check results
-2) and perform any particle filtering.
+1) We highly recommend first training on downsampled images (e.g. D=128) to sanity check results and perform any particle filtering (e.g. of junk particles).
+If your dataset is very large (>300k particles), we also recommend training on a subset of your dataset.

-Example command to train a cryoDRGN model for 25 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a cryoDRGN model for 25 epochs on an image dataset `particles.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

     # 8-D latent variable model, small images
-    $ cryodrgn train_vae projections.128.mrcs \
+    $ cryodrgn train_vae particles.128.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 25 \
             -o 00_cryodrgn128

-2) After validation, pose optimization, and any necessary particle filtering, then train on the full resolution images (up to D=256):
+2) After validating that the initial cryodrgn results are sensible (e.g. after any particle filtering or pose optimization), then train on the full resolution images (up to D=256):

-Example command to train a cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a cryoDRGN model for 25 epochs on an image dataset `particles.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

     # 8-D latent variable model, larger images
-    $ cryodrgn train_vae projections.256.mrcs \
+    $ cryodrgn train_vae particles.256.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 25 \